wanze/Google-Analytics-API-PHP/README.md

 ```

 With the accessToken you can query the API for the given time (seconds) in $tokenExpires.
-If you need to query the API beyond the this time, you should store the refreshToken along with a timestamp in the Database / Session.
+If you need to query the API beyond this time, you should store the refreshToken along with a timestamp in the Database / Session.
 If the accessToken expires, you can get a new one with the refreshToken.

 ```php